Holographic stimulation of opposing amygdala ensembles bidirectionally modulates valence-specific behavior via mutual inhibition.

 View Article and Find Full Text PDF

-In dynamic environments where stimuli predicting rewarding or aversive outcomes unexpectedly change, it is critical to flexibly update behavior while preserving recollection of previous associations.
-Dopamine and GABA neurons in the ventral tegmental area (VTA) are implicated in reward and punishment learning, yet little is known about how each population adapts when the predicted outcome valence changes.
-We measured VTA dopamine and GABA population activity while male and female rats learned to associate three discrete auditory cues to three distinct outcomes: reward, punishment, or no outcome within the same session.
+In dynamic environments where stimuli predicting reward or punishment unexpectedly change, it is critical to flexibly update behavior while preserving recollection of previous associations.
+Dopamine and gamma-aminobutyric acid (GABA) neurons in the ventral tegmental area (VTA) are implicated in reward and punishment learning, yet little is known about how each population adapts when the predicted outcome valence changes.
+To address this, VTA GABA and dopamine population calcium activity fluctuations were measured with fiber photometry while male and female rats learned to associate three discrete auditory cues with three distinct outcomes: reward, punishment, or no outcome within the same session.

 View Article and Find Full Text PDF